 E-mail link: Academic Training Traditions (firstname.lastname@example.org)

-For our regular Saturday bagua class this winter (9:30am-12:30pm), we will devote most of the time to aspects of the Beijing YCGF bagua systems (Liu Dekuan style and Yin Fu style; although this is sometimes flexible to include some study of our Taiwan bagua systems).
-This coming winter session, we will be reviewing the entire Liu style bagua 64 straight line forms.
-We will also study the first, second, and third sets of circle changes (24 changes) from the Yin Fu bagua system.
+For our regular Saturday bagua class this spring/summer (9:30am-12:30pm), we will devote most of the time to aspects of the Beijing YCGF bagua systems (i.e., Liu Dekuan style and Yin Fu style; although this is sometimes flexible to include some study of our Taiwan bagua systems).
+This coming spring/summer session, we will be reviewing the entire Liu style bagua 64 straight line forms.
+We will also study the first, second, third, and fourth sets of circle changes (32 changes) from the Yin Fu bagua system.
+Weather permitting for outdoor study, we will begin a study of the Yin Fu bagua saber.
 We note here that our Hebei xingyi set from the Bejing YCGF lineage is taught via privately scheduled classes.

 Summary of Master Zhang Yun's Xing-Yi/Bagua Lineages via GM Wang Peisheng: